-How To Shock Dose Your Lay-Z-Spa Hot Tub
+How To Shock Dose a Lay-Z-Spa Hot Tub

-How To Shock Dose Your Lay-Z-Spa Hot Tub
+How To Shock Dose a Lay-Z-Spa Hot Tub

-Shock dosing your Lay-Z-Spa water refers to adding larger quantities of hot tub chemicals to your water in order to break down any organic waste and contamination and re-establish a positive level of water cleanliness.
-A shock dose is often performed using chlorine granules, with chlorine tablets being used to maintain the correct daily chlorine level.
+Shock dosing a Lay-Z-Spa refers to adding larger quantities of hot tub chemicals to your water in order to break down any organic waste and contamination and re-establish a positive level of water cleanliness.
+A shock dose is performed using chlorine granules, whilst chlorine tablets are used to maintain the correct daily chlorine level.

-When Do I Need To Shock My Spa Water?
+When Do I Need To Shock My Hot Tub Water?

 - You first fill up your Lay-Z-Spa